v3rtx/angularjs-rails-resource/README.md

 #### Config Options
 The following options are available for the config object passed to the factory function.

  * **url** - This is the base url of the service.
-This is very limited in functionality and expects that the base url is used for query and instances are accessed via: base url + '/' + id
+See Resource URL below for more information.
  * **name** - This is the name used for root wrapping when dealing with singular instances
  * **pluralName** *(optional)* - If specified this name will be used for unwrapping query results, if not specified the singular name with an appended 's' will be used.